 - 1. RESEARCH.
 Read and understand advanced mathematical papers.
 Use mathematical research techniques to produce and transmit new results. - 2.
+MODELLING.
+Formulate, analyse and validate mathematical models of practical problems by using the appropriate mathematical tools - 3.
 CALCULUS.
-Obtain (exact or approximate) solutions for these models with the available resources, including computational means. - 3.
+Obtain (exact or approximate) solutions for these models with the available resources, including computational means. - 4.
 CRITICAL ASSESSMENT.
 Discuss the validity, scope and relevance of these solutions; present results and defend conclusions.

-- 4. SELF-DIRECTED LEARNING.
+- 5. SELF-DIRECTED LEARNING.
 Detecting gaps in one's knowledge and overcoming them through critical self-appraisal.
-Choosing the best path for broadening one's knowledge. - 5.
+Choosing the best path for broadening one's knowledge. - 6.
 EFFICIENT ORAL AND WRITTEN COMMUNICATION.
 Communicating verbally and in writing about learning outcomes, thought-building and decision-making.
-Taking part in debates about issues related to the own field of specialization. - 6.
+Taking part in debates about issues related to the own field of specialization. - 7.
 THIRD LANGUAGE.
-Learning a third language, preferably English, to a degree of oral and written fluency that fits in with the future needs of the graduates of each course. - 7.
+Learning a third language, preferably English, to a degree of oral and written fluency that fits in with the future needs of the graduates of each course. - 8.
 TEAMWORK.
 Being able to work as a team player, either as a member or as a leader.
-Contributing to projects pragmatically and responsibly, by reaching commitments in accordance to the resources that are available. - 8.
+Contributing to projects pragmatically and responsibly, by reaching commitments in accordance to the resources that are available. - 9.
 EFFECTIVE USE OF INFORMATION RESOURCES.
 Managing the acquisition, structure, analysis and display of information from the own field of specialization.
 Taking a critical stance with regard to the results obtained.